Hualapai: Reservation

-The Hualapai Reservation (35°54′25″N 113°07′58″W), covering 1142 sqmi, was created by the Presidential Executive order of Chester A. Arthur on January 4, 1883.
+The Hualapai Reservation (35°54′25″N 113°07′58″W), covering 1142 sqmi, was created by the Presidential Executive order of Chester A. Arthur on January 4, 1883., it is located in Coconino and Mohave counties.
+Its headquarter and most important community is Peach Springs.

 History and culture

 Ceremonies

 Major traditional ceremonies of the Hualapai include the "Maturity" ceremony and the "Mourning" ceremony.
 Nowadays the modern Sobriety Festival is also celebrated in June.

 Afterlife

 The souls of the dead are believed to go northwestward to a beautiful land where plentiful harvest grow.
 This land is believed to be seen only by Hualapai spirits.

 Traditional dress

 Traditional Hualapai dress consists of full suits of deerskin and rabbit skin robes.

 Traditional housing

 Conical houses formed from cedar boughs using the single slope form called a Wikiup.

 Reservation life

 The Hualapai Reservation was created by executive order in 1883 on lands that just four regional bands considered as part of their home range, like the Yi Kwat Pa'a (Iquad Ba:' – "Peach Springs band") or Ha'kasa Pa'a (Hak saha Ba:' – "Pine Springs band").
 The other Hualapai regional bands (including the Havasupai) lived far away from the current reservation land.